-See In Re: INFOUSA, Inc. Shareholders Litigation, CA No. 1956-CC (Del.
+853 See In re infoUSA, Inc. S'holders Litig., 953 A.2d 963 (Del.
 Ch.
-August 20, 2007), which involved fiduciary duty challenges to a number of transactions with the 41% shareholder after that shareholder had narrowly won a proxy contest, including allegations that the directors had breached their fiduciary duties by forming a Special Committee to consider a going private transaction by the 41% stockholder and then terminating the process after the Special Committee had turned down his bid:
+2007) (involving fiduciary duty challenges to a number of transactions with the 41% shareholder after that shareholder had narrowly won a proxy contest, including allegations that the directors had breached their fiduciary duties by forming a Special Committee to consider a going private transaction by the 41% stockholder and then terminating the process after the Special Committee had turned down his bid).
+The Court noted: